the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-the-react-component.md

 export default App;
 ~~~~~~~

-This file will be our focus throughout this tutorial, unless otherwise specified.
+This file will be our focus throughout this tutorial unless otherwise specified.
 Let's start by reducing the component to a more lightweight version for getting you started without too much [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code).
 Afterward, start your application with `npm start` in the command line and check what's displayed in the browser:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~